Red, White and Blue (ship)

-Red, White and Blue of New York was a ship-rigged, 26 ft lifeboat that, with her crew John Morley Hudson, Francis Edward Fitch and Fanny the dog, broke an American record for a small vessel by crossing the Atlantic from New York to Margate in 38 days in 1866.
+Red, White and Blue was a ship-rigged, 26 ft lifeboat, built in New York.
+With her crew John Morley Hudson, Francis Edward Fitch and Fanny the dog, she broke an American record for a small vessel by crossing the Atlantic from New York to Margate, England, in 38 days in 1866.

 She had a pressed and moulded, galvanised iron hull, and her masts, spars and sails were like those of a full-sized clipper, but sized in proportion to the hull.
 The voyage was tough.
 The crew endured heavy weather, a leaking hull, and spoiled stores; the dog died at sea.

 The ship and crew received the welcome due to them at Margate, but some of the British public found it difficult to credit the success of the attempt, although the voyage was ultimately proved genuine.
 The ship was exhibited in 1866 at The Crystal Palace, London, and in 1867 at the Exposition Universelle, Paris, where Hudson was granted an interview with Emperor Louis Napoleon.

 The original purpose of the voyage was to provide publicity for Oliver Roland Ingersoll's invention, Ingersoll's Improved Metallic Lifeboat.
 The exhibition of the ship in London and Paris was intended to consolidate that publicity and to attract orders from shipowners.
 However the temporary British controversy about the validity of the crossing attempt, and Hudson's consequent difficulties and debts, contributed to the rather quiet way in which this story ended.